-□ Acquired security experience and cohesion: practical and shared knowledge of security and protection, gathered through work.
+■ Acquired security experience and cohesion: practical and shared knowledge of security and protection, gathered through work.
 The starting and the ending points of the assessment.

-■ Security training.
+Security training.
 Security training through courses or through individuals' own initiative during daily work.

-■ Security awareness and attitude: Relates to whether individuals and the whole organisation really view protection and security as necessities and are prepared to work towards ensuring it.
+D Security awareness and attitude: Relates to whether individuals and the whole organisation really view protection and security as necessities and are prepared to work towards ensuring it.

-to security incidents: to what extent are security incidents being analysed?
+being analysed?
 Is the organisation's response adequate?